Two courses are offered: Introduction to Interpreting and Advanced Interpreting.

 - There is no initial enrollment fee.

-- Please pay with cash or by check or credit card.
+- Please pay by cash, check, or credit card.
 We can provide invoices and receipts as required.

 - There is no formal withdrawal process.
-Please let us know at your earliest convenience when you will stop attending.
+Please let us know at your earliest convenience when you plan to stop attending.